wp-plugins/add-to-any/README.txt

 6. Color chooser for your universal sharing menu

 == Changelog ==

+= 1.2.1 =
+* Checkbox option to disable sharing buttons on each post and page

 = 1.2 =
 * Large sharing buttons (major new feature!)